enriquedevs/DE-101-Practices/Practices/session_20_Delta/README.md

-# Practice: Lakehouse architecture with Iceberg and PySpark
+# Lakehouse architecture with Iceberg and PySpark

 In this practice you will learn how to use Iceberg and PySpark to create a lakehouse architecture.